jeffreysorgen/golf-club-sensors/implementation.md

 19. **GitHub Markdown** Learned styling for tables, images and code block
 20. DOCUMENTED progress towards **battery** solution [_here_](activity.md#battery-info) (ongoing)
 21. Added code block and image from Monitor to this documentation.
+22. COMPLETED Part One documentation, and it's time to move on to **adding BLE** to the system!

 # Implementation: